qingqingqingli/cub3d/README.md

 ## Disclaimer

-> Due to the differences between operation systems, this repo provides two versions (Linux & MacOS).
-The main differences include:
+> This repo provides two versions (Linux & MacOS), due to major differences between these two OS:
+- mlx library needs to be compiled differently on Linux and MacOS
-- mlx library
+- ```ft_reset_resolution()``` function from mlx library is not provided on the Linux version
+- keycode for movement are different

 ## Examples

 [![cub3d_0](https://github.com/qingqingqingli/readme_images/blob/master/cub3d_0.png)](https://github.com/qingqingqingli/cub3d)

+## TO DO

+- To make one version that works for Linux and MacOS

 <!-- to do list:
 - Check how it works on Linux